 The list of research projects that are or have been part of the CEWiT REU-W program can be found in the links below:

 Applications are accepted for both students and faculty for participation in the CEWiT REU-W program in early fall.
 Notifications that applications are open will be sent via email.
 To receive future notices about this program, be sure to sign up for CEWiT's mailing list.
-Below are three videos that feature the CEWiT REU-W program.
+Below are two videos that feature the CEWiT REU-W program.